-Get ready, conference goers—for the first time in two years, April 2022 general conference will be held in person.
-If you’re one of the lucky few heading to downtown Salt Lake City to attend conference and aren’t sure what to do between sessions with Temple Square still being under construction, never fear.
-Whether you’re looking to learn something new or to treat yourself for a minute, we have some suggestions for you that will fit the bill.
+October 2023 general conference is nearly here, and Latter-day Saints everywhere are looking forward to hearing inspired messages from Church leaders.
+With limited seating due to construction on Temple Square, many will be watching the event virtually from around the world.
+But if you’re one of the lucky few headed to downtown Salt Lake City to attend conference and aren’t sure what to do in between sessions, never fear.
+Whether you’re looking to to check out something new or just want to treat yourself for a minute, we have some suggestions that will fit the bill.

 Searching for something educational that will keep both kids and parents entertained?
 You might want to try out the Church History Museum, open from 10:00 a.m. to 6:00 p.m.
-Monday through Saturday.
+Friday and Saturday during conference weekend.
 Exhibits highlight historical artifacts, art, films, interactive media, live demonstrations, and activities for children of all ages.
 Admission is free.

 If you’d rather escape the crowds for a minute, you might want to check out the Brigham Young Historic Park, open from 8:00 a.m. to 9:00 p.m. daily.
 The open-lawn park sits just across the street from the Church Office Building to the east on State Street and North Temple.
-According to Church News, the park was dedicated in 1995 by President Gordon B. Hinckley as “a refuge from the rush and hurry of the city … where the weary may sit and rest with the soft music of moving water” and “an oasis for contemplation and reflection.”
+According to Church News, City Creek, which the pioneers used for irrigating crops when they arrived in the Salt Lake Valley, flows through the park.
+In 1995, the park was dedicated by President Gordon B. Hinckley as “a refuge from the rush and hurry of the city … where the weary may sit and rest with the soft music of moving water” and “an oasis for contemplation and reflection.”

-The Assembly Hall and the Salt Lake Tabernacle will not be open during conference weekend, but visitors are welcome to walk the grounds.
-And the architecture of these two buildings is certainly worth taking note of.
+Visitors can go inside both the Assembly Hall and the Salt Lake Tabernacle during conference weekend, although tours will not be available.
+Visitors are also welcome to walk the grounds—and the architecture of these two buildings is certainly worth taking note of.

-For instance, did you know the Assembly Hall was built in the late Victorian Gothic Revival style?
-In a piece interviewing historic sites curator Emily Utt, Church News reported that the Assembly Hall also inspired the design of two other sister buildings—the Provo Tabernacle, which is now the Provo City Center Temple, and a tabernacle in Coalville, Utah.
+For instance, according to a Church News interview with Emily Utt, historic sites curator for the Church History Department, the Assembly Hall was built in the late Victorian Gothic Revival style.
+It inspired the design of two other sister buildings—the Provo Tabernacle, which is now the Provo City Center Temple, and a tabernacle in Coalville, Utah.
 Irregular pieces of stone that couldn’t be used for the Salt Lake Temple were instead used for the Assembly Hall and were brought together by expert stonemasons.
-And while most of the gothic spires are pointed, the second spire to the right of the north-facing door is flat because it was originally a chimney.
-Learn more about the Assembly Hall at Church News.
+And while most of the Gothic spires are pointed, the second spire to the right of the north-facing door is flat because it was originally a chimney.

 There are also fun facts to know about the exterior of the Tabernacle while you’re there.
 According to ChurchofJesusChrist.org, a bridge-builder named Henry Grow used a lattice trust design for the Tabernacle so the roof could span 150 feet without center supports.
 Additionally, the Tabernacle was built by hand and materials were local except for the glass, bolts, nails, and other metal parts which were imported.